 You can now open the

-wercker.yml file and it should display the following contents (we’ve stripped out most of the comments for the purpose of clarity).
+wercker.yml file.
+It should display the following contents (we’ve stripped out most of the comments for the purpose of clarity):

 # This references the default nodejs container from # the Docker Hub: https://registry.hub.docker.com/_/node/ # Read more about containers on our dev center # http://devcenter.wercker.com/docs/containers/index.html box: node # This is the build pipeline.
 Pipelines are the core of wercker # Read more about pipelines on our dev center # http://devcenter.wercker.com/docs/pipelines/index.html build: # The steps that will be executed on build # Steps make up the actions in your pipeline # Read more about steps on our dev center: # http://devcenter.wercker.com/docs/steps/index.html steps: # A step that executes `npm install` command - npm-install # A step that executes `npm test` command - npm-test # A custom script step, name value is used in the UI # and the code value contains the command that get executed - script: name: echo nodejs information code: | echo "node version $(node -v) running" echo "npm version $(npm -v) running"

-wercker.yml you can see that we’re using a default Docker container from the Docker Hub to run our build pipeline in.
-Within the build pipeline we’re executing some simple steps: installing our dependencies, running tests (which we don’t have!) and echo’ing some information on the
+wercker.yml you can see that we’re using a default Docker container from Docker Hub to run our build pipeline in.
+Within the build pipeline we’re executing some simple steps: Installing our dependencies, running tests (which we don’t have!) and echoing some information on the

 npm versions.
-You can read more about steps in this section.
+You can read more about steps in this section of the documentation.